-Here, we used fine-grain data on the functional traits of aquatic macroinvertebrates sampled in more than 1600 tank bromeliads across 18 climate zones throughout the Neotropics to partition the separate and combined effects of local conditions and climate on community trait composition.
-Based on previous studies of bromeliad macroinvertebrate ecosystems, we expect that both local conditions and climatic gradients affect trait composition (Céréghino et al. 2011, 2018, Dézerald et al. 2015).
-We tested three hypotheses of how trait variation could be partitioned between local and biogeographical environmental gradients: 1) variation in trait composition is primarily explained by variation in the environment at the biogeographic scale.
-This would occur when climatic factors, which vary only at biogeographic scales, determine the cost and benefits of different functional traits.
-For example, temperature determines development rates (Damos and Savopoulou-Soultani 2012) and predation pressure (Romero et al. 2018), while precipitation determines the mortality rates due to desiccation (Amundrud and Srivastava 2015).
-2) Variation in trait composition occurs primarily along regional environmental gradients.
-This would occur when heterogeneity in local conditions determines life history traits.
-For example, traits may vary as a response to the availability of resources within a bromeliad (Srivastava et al. 2008) and the avoidance of negative species interactions (Hammill et al. 2015).
-3) Local and regional conditions interact in important cross-scale ways to determine trait composition.
-We used hierarchical analyses to distinguish between these three hypotheses by testing the effects of local conditions, climate and their interaction on the community functional traits of bromeliad invertebrates at local and bioclimatic scales.
+156 Here, we used fine-grain data on the functional traits of aguatic macroinvertebrates 157 sampled in more than 1600 tank bromeliads across 18 climate zones throughout the 158 Neotropics to partition the separate and combined effects of local conditions and climate on community trait composition.
+Based on previous studies of bromeliad 159 macroinvertebrate ecosystems, we expect that both local conditions and climatic 160 gradients affect trait composition (Céréghino et al. 2011, 2018, Dézerald et al. 2015).
+We 161 162 tested three hypotheses of how trait variation could be partitioned between local and biogeographical environmental gradients: (i) Variation in trait composition is primarily 163 explained by variation in the environment at the biogeographic scale.
+This would occur 164 165 when climatic factors, which vary only at biogeographic scales, determine the cost and 166 benefits of different functional traits.
+For example, temperature determines development 167 rates (Damos and Savopoulou-Soultani 2012) and predation pressure (Romero et al. 2018), while precipitation determines the mortality rates due to desiccation (Amundrud 168 and Srivastava 2015). (ii) Variation in trait composition occurs primarily along regional 169 environmental gradients, or the interaction between local conditions and the climate at a 170 171 given region.
+This would occur when heterogeneity in local conditions determines life 172 history traits.
+For example, traits may vary as a response to the availability of resources 173 within a bromeliad (Srivastava et al. 2008) and the avoidance of negative species 174 interactions (Hammill et al. 2015). (iii) Neither local nor regional conditions determine trait composition.
+This would occur at the regional scale if strong biogeographic constraints 175 176 dampen any effect climate may have on traits.
+For example, geographic dispersal 177 barriers on particular clades (Amundrud et al. 2018), coupled with deep phylogenetic signal on some traits override the effects of climatic conditions.
+Similarly, at a local scale, stochasticity in colonization coupled with noise added by a generalist predator can overwhelm any signal caused by environmental gradients (Srivastava and Bell 2009).
+We used hierarchical analyses to distinguish between these three hypotheses by testing the effects of local conditions, climate, and their interaction on the community functional traits of bromeliad invertebrates at local and bioclimatic scales.

-Methods
+184 Methods

-Invertebrate traits
+185 Invertebrate traits